 When we can take a break from our busy schedules, the Hubster and I love taking our chiclets to explore and learn about history.
 The familia and I visited Mission San Juan Capistrano and we were excited to spend the day learning about its history, religion and culture.
-This was our first time visiting, but it sure won’t be the last.
+This was our first time visiting Mission San Juan Capistrano with kids, but it sure won’t be the last.

 Nestled in the city of San Juan Capistrano, the Spanish architecture of Mission San Juan Capistrano is apparent throughout the city.
 As soon as you exit the freeway, you will immediately see the resemblance and influence the Mission has in many of the homes and strip malls.
 There is plenty of free public parking available surrounding the Mission, which I loved and found very convenient.
 Most visible lots are at the intersection of Ortega Highway and El Camino Real, both are on the north and south side of Ortega Highway and El Camino Real.